 Placing a mailbox on In-Place Hold

-You can use the In-Place eDiscovery & Hold wizard in the Exchange admin center (EAC) or the New-MailboxSearch and related cmdlets in Exchange Online PowerShell to place a mailbox on In-Place Hold.
-To learn more about placing a mailbox on In-Place Hold, see Create or remove an In-Place Hold.
+You can use the In-Place eDiscovery & Hold wizard in the Exchange admin center (EAC) or the New-MailboxSearch and related cmdlets in Exchange Online PowerShell to remove a mailbox on In-Place Hold.
+To learn more about removing a mailbox on In-Place Hold, see Remove an In-Place Hold.

 Placing public folders on hold